gocd/docs.go.cd/developer/writing_go_plugins/go_plugins_basics.md

 ```

-The plugin jar is a self contained jar containing - all the plugin implementations classes, their dependencies and metadata about the plugin.
+The plugin jar is a self-contained jar containing - all the plugin implementations classes, their dependencies and metadata about the plugin.

 -   Packaging of the implementation classes is same, under the main jar root, as in any Java jar file.
 -   The implementation dependency jar files should be provided inside a **lib** directory under the main jar root. *This is optional if no dependency is a jar file.*